Clinical Trials & Research

 Clinical trials are research studies that have been carefully designed to answer questions about new ways to prevent cancer, treat cancer, and manage side effects of treatment.

-The Cedar Rapids Oncology Project, CROP, located at Oncology Associates at Mercy Medical Center, is a member of the highly respected North Central Cancer Treatment Group, which receives federal funding for cancer research.
-We participate in national clinical trials with the Mayo Clinic and the National Cancer Institute that are leading to major breakthroughs in cancer treatment.
+The Cedar Rapids Oncology Project, CCOP, located at Oncology Associates at Mercy Medical Center, participates in national clinical trials with the Mayo Clinic and the National Cancer Institute that are leading to major breakthroughs in cancer treatment.

-Through the Cedar Rapids Oncology Project, CROP, Oncology Associates at Mercy Medical Center actively participates in more than 60 clinical trials at any given time.
+Through the Cedar Rapids Oncology Project, Oncology Associates at Mercy Medical Center actively participates in approximately 50 clinical trials at any given time.
 This allows a great number of patients access to trials based on the cancer and stage of cancer.

 The group also participates in "symptom management" studies researching the side effects of medication/chemotherapy and improving quality of life.
 This includes studies on fatigue, insomnia, neuropathy and memory loss.